brightbandtech/nnja-ai/docs/faq.md

 ```

-## Why is this entire column missing data?
+## Why is this or that entire column missing data?
 We included all data fields from the original BUFR data.
 Some data fields were not populated in the original data (e.g. GOES warm channels are not present in the ABI data).
 If the [datasets documentation](/docs/datasets.md) does not mention a missing field that you think should be present,